-ALMA (Atacama Large Millimeter/submillimeter Array) enables research into the physics of the 'cold universe', such as the study of the formation of planets and the first stars and galaxies.
+ALMA enables research into the physics of the 'cold universe', such as the study of the formation of planets and the first stars and galaxies.

-In the more nearby Universe, ALMA provides an unprecedented ability to study the processes of star and planet formation.
-Unimpeded by the dust that obscures visible-light observations, ALMA is able to reveal the details of young, still-forming stars, and shows young planets still in the process of developing.
+In the more nearby Universe, ALMA provides the ability to study the formation of stars and planets.
+Unimpeded by the dust that obstructs visible-light observations, ALMA reveals details of young, still-forming stars, and even young planets in the process of developing.
 The observatory also allows scientists to learn about the complex chemistry of the giant clouds of gas and dust that spawn stars and planetary systems.

 The Band 5 receivers observe the universe in the 163-211 GHz frequencies, corresponding to wavelengths of 1.42-1.84 mm.
-This is the only frequency band or wavelength band in which water can be detected from the ground, behind Earth’s atmosphere.
+This is the only frequency band in which water can be detected from the ground, behind Earth’s atmosphere.
 Band 5 therefore increases the capabilities of the ALMA telescope to search the cosmos for water and the conditions needed for life.

 The Band 5 and Band 9 receivers use detector technology legacy of SRON's molecule detecting instrument HIFI, on board the Herschel space telescope (ESA).